 Many of you know that gauge is a special topic for me.
 Well, what you might NOT know, is I come to this topic after much failure.
 Some of my failures were from years ago when I didn’t know any better, but some . . .
 I have no excuse for.

-I give a talk called “Oops I Accidentally Knit a Dress: Tales of Lies, Heartbreak and Denial” (I’ll be giving that talk in October at the Columbia Gorge Fiber Festival.”)
+I give a talk called “Oops I Accidentally Knit a Dress: Tales of Lies, Heartbreak and Denial”.
 This is the tale of the sweater that inspired this talk.

 Skipping the Gauge Swatch

 Ten years ago, I did what I KNEW I shouldn’t do . . . cast on for a sweater without doing a gauge swatch (yes, I can hear the gasps through the computer screens).

 I used some of the excuses we all use.
 The lies we all tell ourselves (leave a comment if any of these sound familiar to you):